-I have visited and shopped at many different types of thrift stores, including a couple chains.
-In Save Cash, Look Smash’s first post, you read about my thoughts on Plato’s Closet, which is a contemporary youth-targeted store with several locations in the Kansas area.
-While Plato’s Closet does an excellent job serving its target shoppers, it’s atmosphere is far too specific to serve a broader group.
-After relying on Plato’s Closet for my starting years in high school, I needed a new thrift store, which led me to Savers.
+I’ve shopped at different types of thrift stores, including a couple chains.
+In my first post, you read about my thoughts on Plato’s Closet, a youth-oriented store with several locations in Kansas.
+While Plato’s Closet does an excellent job serving its target, its atmosphere is too specific.
+After relying on Plato’s Closet for high school, I needed a new thrift store, and that led me to Savers.

-Savers is a thrift store chain with three locations in Kansas.
-I, however, have only visited two on a regular basis.
+Savers has three locations in Kansas.
+I visit two on a semi-regular basis.
 The first time I visited Savers, I was blown away by the spacious design and amount of merchandise.
-Unlike Plato’s Closet, Savers has a bigger store layout which allows them to categorize their items more effectively.
-Savers also carries nearly everything from clothes to accessories to home decor to electronics to kids’ toys.
-Savers has lower prices than Plato’s Closet because they are not restricted to name brand items, but there’s still a chance that you may come across an item with the original sales tag!
+Unlike Plato’s Closet, Savers has a bigger layout that allows them effectively categorize items.
+The store carries everything from clothes to home decor to electronics to toys.
+Savers has lower prices than Plato’s Closet because they’re not restricted to name-brand items.

-Savers is hands down my go-to thrift store because I always seem to find exactly what I’m looking for – even if I have to hit both locations to find it.
-The reason for this is because Savers accepts ALL donations on a daily basis so the inventory is different every time I’m there.
-This chain also celebrates their holidays with sales on select merchandise.
-An example would be having 50% off everything around Christmastime or having 40% off dresses, purses and shoes just because.
-Luckily, I’m subscribed to their emails so I’m updated ahead of them when a sale is approaching.
-So if you’re like me and you enjoy sales, I’d become a Savers Card Holder so you get in on the exclusive member-only sales.
+Savers is my go-to thrift store because I always find exactly what I’m looking for – even if I have to hit both locations.
+The reason is that Savers accepts donations on a daily basis, so the inventory is always changing.
+They celebrate holidays with huge sales that are tough to miss: 50% off everything around Christmas or 40% off dresses, purses, and shoes just because.
+I’m subscribed to their emails, so I’m always in the loop.

-To some, thrift stores have become known as the outlet to find the cheapest clothes.
-The stores are depicted as unsanitary and disorganized.
-In addition, people who choose to shop at these stores are stereotyped as stingy, tacky and poor.
-However, while thrift stores are not the equivalent to a five star hotel, they are still relatively clean, functional places of business.
-While there are several different chains in existence, the one that wins the award for having the most stylish, contemporary items is Plato’s Closet.
+To some, thrift stores are a place to find the cheapest crap.
+They’re unsanitary and disorganized.
+The only people who shop there are stringy, tacky or poor.
+While thrift stores are not the equivalent of a five-star hotel, they’re still relatively clean and organized.
+In my eyes, the one that wins the award for most stylish, contemporary items is Plato’s Closet.

-Plato’s Closet channels its business towards high school and college students.
-This is primarily because they understand the need for these individuals to save money while still sporting the latest trends.
-Their store items fit nearly every style whether you’re going for goth, preppy, chic, sporty, vintage or hipster.
-Their strategy for updating their clothing and accessory selections is through purchasing items from their customers.
-All you have to do is bring in currently trendy attire, and you’ll receive cash on the spot.
+Plato’s Closet targets high school students.
+They understand the need for students to save money while still sporting the latest trends.
+Their items fit every style whether goth, preppy, chic, sporty, vintage or hipster.
+The strategy for updating their selection is by purchasing items from their customers.
+All you have to do is bring in current name brand attire, and you’ll receive cash on the spot.

-In addition to receiving money for your name brand clothing and accessories, you will enjoy Plato’s relaxing environment.
-From the alternative music to comfy seating, you’ll be able to comfortably shop for hours.
-You’ll sift through and have to pick and choose between attractive choices.
-I have been to Plato’s Closet dozens of times, but the greatest purchase was a fitted leather jacket for only 10 dollars.
-I would definitely recommend that you take some time, save some bucks and check out Plato’s Closet.
+In addition to receiving money for name brand clothing and accessories, you’ll enjoy Plato’s relaxing environment.
+From alternative music to comfy seating, you’ll shop comfortably for hours.
+You’ll browse endless attractive choices.
+I have been to Plato’s Closet dozens of times, but my greatest purchase was a $10 leather jacket.
+If you’re young and want to be hip, I’d recommend taking some time to check out Plato’s Closet and save some green.